fpeterek/strojove-uceni/football-performance/README.md

 Borussia Dortmund CL 2016/2017, Paris Saint-Germain CL 2017/2018, Paris Saint-Germain CL 2018/2019, Juventus CL 2019/2020, Real Madrid CL 2019/2020, Juventus CL 2020/2021, Manchester City CL 2021/2022
 </details>

-DBSCAN does not yield interesting results, although that is perhaps a unsurprising for an unprocessed dataset.
+DBSCAN does not yield interesting results, although that is to be expected for an unprocessed dataset.
 The clusters look like a mess.

 ### KMeans